Art Hsu

-Art Hsu is an American actor, writer and producer.
+Art Hsu (also known as Arthur Hsu or Arthur J. Hsu) is an American actor, writer and producer.
 He is best known for playing KCDC in The FP film series, and Johnny Vang in Crank: High Voltage opposite Jason Statham.
-Other credits include The Girl from the Naked Eye, and Silver Case.
+Other credits include FP2: Beats of Rage, The Girl from the Naked Eye, and Silver Case.

 He has appeared in music videos for Danko Jones, The Game (rapper), and Slayer.

+He attended La Salle Military Academy, the Drucker School of Management, and did post graduate studies at the Center of Chinese Language and Culture at Fu Jen Catholic University.

+Hsu is currently preparing his next writing and producing project, "The Elixir Chronicles: Echoes Through The Ages".

-Hsu is represented commercially by Aqua Talent Agency, and is active as a commercial actor and spokesman.
-He currently resides in Los Angeles, California.
+He resides in Los Angeles, California.